MutableLoss/gatsby-redux-material-ui-boilerplate/README.md

 This boilerplate gives you everything you need to write a Gatsby app using Redux and Material-UI.
 Aside from the framework it also offers ESLint, Jest, React-Test-Renderer, TypeScript, and Storybook.
 Since everything is already setup, all you have to do is start writing your app!

+## MUI v5 Boilerplate

+If you want to use MUI v5, the mui-v5-update developmnt branch offers the current available support for MUI v5, which removes the gatsby-theme-material-ui plugin.

 ## Pre-Requisites